coast-framework/coast/docs/Queries.md

          [:author/name "Cody Coast"])
 ```

 Unfortunately, or fortunately, if you want to get *really* crazy with a pull, you can't.
 You'll have to drop down to SQL and manipulate things with clojure yourself.
-The point of pull is to handle the common case, it doesn't arbitrary SQL functions or crazy SQL syntax.
+The point of pull is to handle the common case, it doesn't handle arbitrary SQL functions or crazy SQL syntax.
 You'll have to either call `q` for that or fall back to SQL.

 ## Transactions